-Glassware used for the manipulation and preparation of air- and moisture-sensitive compounds must be rigorously dried and evacuated prior to use.
-Schlenk flasks are typically stored in ovens above 100 ºC to remove any residual or adsorbed water.
+Glassware used for the manipulation and preparation of air- and moisture-sensitive compounds must be rigorously dried and free of air prior to use.
+Schlenk flasks and items are typically stored in ovens above 100 ºC (for a few hours or overnight) to remove any residual solvent or adsorbed water.

 Attaching a new Schlenk flask or reaction vessel to the Schlenk line

-Step 1: Remove a Schlenk flask, magnetic stir bar, ground glass stopper and key/stopcock from the oven using heat resistant gloves.
+Step 1: Remove a Schlenk flask, magnetic stir bar, ground glass stopper and stopcock from the oven using heat resistant gloves.

-For ampoules and flasks that are already under an atmosphere of inert gas, three vacuum/inert gas cycles are required to evacuate the air within the Schlenk line tubing and headspace of the flask or ampoule.
-The duration of time left under vacuum will vary depending on the volume of ‘air’ to remove but 30-60 seconds per cycle should generally suffice.
-This is more commonly referred to as ‘cycling’ onto the Schlenk line.
+For ampoules and flasks that are already sealed under an atmosphere of inert gas, three vacuum/inert gas cycles are required to evacuate the air within the Schlenk line hosing and flask side arm.
+Shorter cycles (30-60 seconds) are typically sufficient for these purposes.